Hari-723/Hari_Bluestamp_Portfolio/index.md

 - Technical details of what you've accomplished and how they contribute to the final goal
 - What has been surprising about the project so far
 - Previous challenges you faced that you overcame
 - What needs to be completed before your final milestone -->

 # First Milestone
 My first milestone included setting up the raspberry pi 400 and the 1080p 8mp Arducam, as well as downloading the required software and libraries to carry out the model.
 First I placed an SD card into my laptop, to download the software required for the raspberry pi 400 to run onto the sd card.
 I had to use a microSD to SD card converter to place the SD card in my laptop because the Pi 400 only has a slot for a microSD card and not for an SD Card.
 Then I plugged in the micro HDMI to HDMI Cable to the USB Capture card, which is plugged into my laptop.
 The function of the capture card is to allow the audio and video of the raspberry pi to be streamed to my laptop.
 I am using OBS Studio as the software to which the audio and video of the raspberry pi will be streamed.
 I set up my camera by plugging in the USB cable into the raspberry pi, and the connector into the camera.
 Then I plugged in my Canakit USB-C power supply to my raspberry pi and my outlet, which allowed for my Pi 400 to be powered on.
 After this, I had to plug in an external mouse to the Pi 400 because the laptop's keyboard and mouse don't work with the Pi (the keyboard is already built into the Pi 400, so no necessity for an external keyboard).

 The required downloads for my model include downloading open cv, TensorFlow light, and a pre-trained model to use.
 I used a pre-trained model instead of training my model because training my model would require tens of thousands of pictures.
 I used TensorFlow light instead of Tensorflow because Tensorflow lite is tuned more towards devices with lower power such as the Pi 400.
 I used an open cv to help with the object detection part and used the live video feed.
 After all the downloads, I cloned the repository with the pre-trained model to save it on my local raspberry pi.
 After this, I set up a virtual environment to make sure that each library has its separate space so that the downloaded libraries do not interfere with other projects or environments on the Pi.
 My next plan is to run the required files and code, set up the camera, and test the model.
 <!---
 For your first milestone, describe what your project is and how you plan to build it.
 You can include:
 - An explanation about the different components of your project and how they will all integrate together
 - Technical progress you've made so far
 - Challenges you're facing and solving in your future milestones
-- What your plan is to complete your project
+- What your plan is to complete your project-->
--->

 <iframe width="560" height="315" src="https://www.youtube.com/embed/5RkA6z8jvus" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>